100% of witnessed opioid overdoses could possibly be reversed with naloxone to save a life.

 1. Doe-Simkins M, Frankel S, Davis C, Bazron BJ.
 Naloxone Saturation: An Overview and Models for Success.
 Presented at: Rx and Illicit Drug Summit.
 April 10-13, 2023; Atlanta, GA.

 2. Centers for Disease Control and Prevention, National Center for Health Statistics.
 National Vital Statistics System, Mortality 1999-2020 on CDC WONDER Online Database, released in 2021.
 Data are from the Multiple Cause of Death Files, 1999-2020, as compiled from data provided by the 57 vital statistics jurisdictions through the Vital Statistics Cooperative Program.
-Available at http://wonder.cdc.gov/mcd-icd10.html
+Available at https://wonder.cdc.gov/mcd-icd10.html

 3. “WHO-UNODC “Stop Overdose Safely (S-O-S)” Initiative”.
 Who.Int, 2014, https://www.who.int/initiatives/joint-unodc-who-programme-on-drug-dependence-treatment-and-care/S-O-S-initiative.